x3valen/expert-octo-meda/README.md

 4 nights, 5 days
 Don't miss this special offered that is ending soon.

+20 spots available.
-The first 5 caller would enjoy this unforgetable vacation while drinking a Mojito by the beach and seeing the sunset!
+Enjoy a Mojito by the beach and while seeing the sunset!

-cALL US TODAY
+CALL US TODAY
+and dont forget give us the code "Lucation" to redeem your FREE VACATION.
 877-324-8764